dennisdoomen/reflectorator/README.md

 Reflectify offers a bunch of extension methods to provide information such as the properties or fields a type exposes and metadata about those members, and many other details about classes, records and interfaces.
-It supports all major .NET versions and even understands explicltly implemented properties or properties coming from default interface implementations, a C# 8 feature.
+It supports all major .NET versions and even understands explicitly implemented properties or properties coming from default interface implementations, a C# 8 feature.

 ## What's so special about that?